joseph-greiner/tridex_mods/printer_configuration/README.md

 Added variables in FILAMENT_VARS for length of filament to continue to print after the sensor is triggered.
 The distance from the extruder to filament sensor is a good start.<br>
 Added a timer variable for how often Klipper will check extruded filament since runout switch triggered.
 Shorter time, more accurate counting, but may block printing movements.
 5 seconds has proved reliable in my testing.<br>

+# Update for October 10, 2024:
+FIXED - Move out of range homing if T1 left active and Y offset was negative.
+Updated Klicky and IDEX homing overrides.
+FIXED - Commented out chamber thermistor by request...
+No more ADC out of range errors when you don't have one installed.
+FIXED - Added config_reference.md file.

 # Update for March 17, 2024: